Can You Trust the Results of Regrowz?

 - The results were not peer reviewed for their accuracy

-- The study did not include third party checks to make sure the participants were not aware of who was taking Regrowz and who was taking the placebo or natural remedy
+- The study did not include any type of third-party checks to ensure the study participants were not aware of who was taking Regrowz and who was taking the placebo or natural remedy

-- Many experts say a study of only 13 people is too small to properly measure the effectiveness of a product
+- Many experts feel a study that only consists of thirteen people is too small to accurately measure the effectiveness of a product

 - The SALT test is normally used to measure patches of total hair loss rather than measuring areas of the scalp for male patterned baldness

-When it comes to hair loss, the most effective and long lasting treatment option is a hair transplant.
-While there are other treatment options such as Rogaine and Propecia, the results only last as long as a person continues to use the product.
+When it comes to long-lasting hair loss treatment, the most effective and natural looking treatment option is a hair transplant.
+While there are other medical treatment options (such as minoxidil), the results only last as long as a person continues to use the product.